alexa/skill-components/catalog-explorer/docs/ REFERENCE.md

         * `CatalogReference catalogRef`:  Reference to the catalog of items
     * Returns: RecommendationResult which consists of recommended items after search.

+### buildCatalogAction

+Used to build the catalog action object which is passed in catalog config object.

+### Type Parameters

+* Item
+    * The type of each item in the list

+### Arguments

+* Event<Nothing> actionEvent (required)
+    * Set of utterances which will be said by the user to perform the action which will then trigger the performApi action.
+* Action2<List<Item>,Optional<CatalogReference>,CatalogActionResult>performApi (required)
+    * Action which is triggered by the actionEvent.
+Consist of the logic which is needed to perform that action.
+    * Arguments:
+        * List items :  List of items which the user needs to explore.
+        * CatalogReference catalogRef:  Reference to the catalog of items
+    * Returns: CatalogActionResult which consists of what action was performed and Item which returns what item was selected.
+*  Response notifyResultResponse (optional)
+    * Response to notify about the action result.
+This can be overridden.
+The component consist of default response.

+### buildNavigationConfig

+Used to build the navigation object which is passed in catalog config object.

+### Type Parameters

+* Item
+    * The type of each item in the list
+* SearchConditions
+    * A type which has properties on the basis of which the user can perform search.

+### Arguments

+* Event<Nothing> nextEvent (optional)
+    * Set of utterances which will be said by the user to navigate next.
+* Event<Nothing> prevEvent (optional)
+    * Set of utterances which will be said by the user to previous next.
+* Action3<SearchConditions,Optional<String>,Optional<CatalogReference>,RecommendationResult<SearchConditions, Item>> getPageApi  (required)
+    * Action which is triggered by the nextEvent or prevEvent Consist of the logic which is needed to perform that action.
+    * Arguments:
+        * SearchConditions :  Condition on the basis of which api will fetch the right page
+        * Optional<String>:  Option to pass the page token
+        * Optional<CatalogReference> : Reference to list to allow user to search, navigate, etc. through it.
+    * Returns: RecommendationResult which consists of recommended items after search.
+*   Response presentPageResponse (required)
+    * Response to present a page of recommendation result while navigating through the catalog
+* Event<OrdinalSlotWrapper> selectByOrdinalEvent (optional)
+    * Set of utterances which will be said by the user to select by ordinal (for example. first, second...)
+* Eventvent<IndexSlotWrapper> selectByIndexEvent (optional)
+    * Set of utterances which will be said by the user to select by index (for example. one, two...)

+* Action4<SearchConditions,Page<Item>,NUMBER,Optional<CatalogReference>,RecommendationResult<SearchConditions, Item>> selectItemApi  (required)
+    * Action which is triggered by the selectByOrdinalEvent or selectByIndexEvent.
+Consist of the logic which is needed to perform that action.
+    * Arguments:
+        * SearchConditions :  Condition on the basis of which api will fetch the right page
+        * Page<Item>: Page of items which has to be presented as result
+        * NUMBER:  Index of the selected item.
+        * CatalogReference catalogRef:  Reference to the catalog of items
+    * Returns: RecommendationResult which consists of recommended items after search.

+### buildCatalogProperty

+Used to build the catalog property object which is passed in catalog config object.

+### Type Parameters

+* Item
+    * The type of each item in the list

+### Arguments

+* Event<Nothing> getValueEvent (required)
+    * Set of utterances which will be said by the user to get value of a particular property
+* Action2<List<Item>,Optional<CatalogReference>,PropertyValueResult<Item>>getValueApi (required)
+    * Action which is triggered by the getValueEvent.
+Consist of the logic which is needed to get the value of the mentioned property
+    * Arguments:
+        * List items :  List of items which the user needs to explore.
+        * CatalogReference catalogRef:  Reference to the catalog of items
+    * Returns: PropertyValueResult which consists of what property was asked and what’s is value was.
+*  Response notifyValueResponse (optional)
+    * Response to notify about the action result.
+This can be overridden.
+The component consist of default response.

+### buildCatalogOffers

+Used to build the catalog property object which is passed in catalog config object.

+### Type Parameters

+* Item
+    * The type of each item in the list

+### Arguments

+* Event<Nothing> acceptEvent (required)
+    * Set of utterances which will be said by the user to accept the offer.
+* Event<Nothing> denyEvent (required)
+    * Set of utterances which will be said by the user to deny the offer.

+Action3<List<Item>,ProactiveOffer,Optional<CatalogReference>,CatalogOfferResult> acceptAction (required)

+    * Action which is triggered by the acceptEvent.
+Consist of the logic which is needed to performed when the offer is accepted.
+    * Arguments:
+        * List items :  List of items which the user needs to explore.
+        * ProactiveOffer : Consist of properties on which user can give hints.
+        * CatalogReference catalogRef:  Reference to the catalog of items
+    * Returns: CatalogOfferResult which consists of what was offered and was it accepted or not.
+*  Response acceptResponse (optional)
+    * Response which is sent when the offer is accepted.

+### buildSearchPattern

+Used to build the search pattern object which is passed in catalog config object.

+### Type Parameters

+    * Item
+        * The type of each item in the list
+    * SearchConditions
+        * A type which has properties on the basis of which the user can perform search.

+### Arguments

+*  Event<SearchConditions> searchEvent (required)
+    * Set of utterances which will be said by the user to perform search

+* Action searchApiRef (required)
+    * Reference of the action which is triggered by the searchEvent.
+Consist of the logic which is needed to performed the search.
+* Dialog2<SearchConditions, Optional<CatalogReference>, RecommendationResult<SearchConditions, Item> > searchApiAdaptor (required)
+    * constructed by the user to search on the basis of all search conditions.
+It calls the searchApiRef action and passes all searchConditions as arguments.
+    * Arguments:
+        * SearchConditions :  Condition on the basis of which api will fetch the right page
+        * CatalogReference catalogRef:  Reference to the catalog of items
+    * Returns: RecommendationResult which consists of recommended items after search.
+* Dialog2<SearchConditions, Optional<CatalogReference>, RecommendationResult<SearchConditions, Item> > searchApiVariationsAdaptor (required)
+    * constructed by the user to search on the basis of all search conditions.
+It calls the searchApiRef action and passes all searchConditions as arguments.
+    * Arguments:
+        * SearchConditions :  Condition on the basis of which api will fetch the right page
+        * CatalogReference catalogRef:  Reference to the catalog of items
+    * Returns: RecommendationResult which consists of recommended items after search.
+*  Response searchResponse (optional)
+    * Response which consists of the search result.

 ## Important API Classes and Types

 ### `class CatalogExplorer`